 What constitutes a defining historical moment?
 Is it a momentous discovery?
 An act of heroism?
 Or an event which generates change?
 There are countless significant moments throughout Australia’s history.
-Here are just 13 of the many events that have shaped our nation.
+Here are just some of the many events that have shaped our nation.

 Luminescence dating carried out on archaeological evidence found in Kakadu has definitively proven that Indigenous Australians have occupied the country for at least 65,000 years.
 Scientists also used carbon dating to determine that the Mungo Man, discovered in Mungo National Park, New South Wales, lived between 40,000 – 68,000 years ago.

 Dutch explorer Willem Janszoon is believed to be the first European to land, see and map Australian soil.
 In 1606, Janszoon arrived on the West coast of Cape York Peninsula in Queensland.
 On his second voyage in 1618, he reportedly landed on the Western Australian coast, two years after Dirk Hartog made landfall on the island that now bears his name.

 The First Fleet, commandeered by Captain Arthur Phillip, sailed into Botany Bay on 18th January 1788.
 Deeming the area unsuitable, the contingent then travelled north and arrived at Port Jackson on 26th January 1788.
 The event marked the start of British settlement, and we now commemorate it as Australia Day.
 It is also referred to as Invasion Day by some, including Indigenous Australians.

 The discovery of gold in Victoria in 1851 revolutionised Australia as an influx of migrants arrived, and the wealth of the nation increased dramatically.
 At its peak, two tonnes of gold poured into Melbourne’s Treasury Building each week.
 Convict colonies were transformed into modern cities, and Australia’s multicultural identity began to take root.